1j01/jspaint/README.md

 ### Testing

-Run `npm run lint` to check for code problems.
+Run `npm run lint` to check for spelling errors, type errors, code style issues, and other problems.

-Run `npm run spellcheck` to check for spelling errors.
-This may be included in the linting script in the future.

-Run `npm run typecheck` to check for type errors.
-This may be included in the linting script in the future.
-Not much of the codebase is typechecked yet.

 Run `npm test` to run browser-based tests with Cypress.
 (It's slow to start up and run tests, unfortunately.)